testground/testground/.github/ISSUE_TEMPLATE/DOCS.md

 ---
 name: Docs issue
 about: Missing docs?
-How could be!?
-Please let us know so that we get that reviwed asap
+How could that be!?
+Please let us know so that we get that reviewed asap
 title: TITLE
 labels: docs
 assignees: ''